My guide to Olkhon Island, one of the most beautiful places in the world!

 But the best thing about my booking was that it included breakfasts and dinners!
 I had no idea about it when I booked the rooms, so it was a nice surprise.
 Despite being a bit outside of my budget, it helped me to save on food, so I was happy in the end 🙂 For breakfast they had crepes, eggs, sausage, cheese, salads, cereals, fruit and soups (yeah, I know 🙂 ).
 For dinner it was soups, salads, boiled rice or buckwheat, fish and meat.
 In general, it was a nice selection.
 Tea was available the whole day: the dining room is open for self-service.
 In addition, there is a tap with potable water and everyone is free to fill their bottles.

 And I just have to mention the staff: they are the friendliest people I have ever met!
 Many of them are not locals, and they come to work there every year.
-All of this means that I can wholeheartedly recommend this place 🙂
+All of these mean that I can wholeheartedly recommend this place 🙂

 Below are some alternatives to Nikita’s Homestead (as always, I select the best options, but read the reviews first anyway).
 They have pretty much the same facilities as the hotel I stayed at.
 When it comes to Villa Malina Hotel, I have heard about it from a family that I was together with on a tour.
 They said that the hotel is new, the rooms are comfortable and the breakfast is exceptional.